- Pain just below the buttock

 Hot and Cold Multipurpose Wrap For Thigh and Knee PainThe Hot Thermal and Ice Cold Compress Therapy Gel Pack Wrap is adjustable and is a great choice for a multipurpose pack to use on your thighs, knees, hip and back.
 The pack can be put in the freezer and used for cold therapy on recently injured muscles to reduce pain and swelling.
 The pack can also be put in the microwave for warm therapy for chronic pain and stiffness.
 Solid quality construction that will last for a long time.
 Made in the USA

 Warm Therapy Gel for Semimembranosus Hamstring Muscle Pain

 Sombra Warm Therapy Pain Relieving Gel is a pain relieving gel that I use both personally and in my massage therapy practice.
 It provides warmth without burning heat and is great for relieving pain.
 Applying Sombra to the muscles on the back of the thigh, down to the knee and the upper calf can help reduce pain and tightness caused by the semimembranosus muscles.
 I recommend Sombra for chronic pain and chronically sore tight hamstring muscles.

 Braces and Supports To Help Semimembranosus Injury and Pain

-McDavid Thigh Brace Wrap" covers the thigh and can be used for hamstring support or rehabilitation.
+McDavid Thigh Brace Wrap covers the thigh and can be used for hamstring support and rehabilitation.
 This support works well if your pain is more in the upper thigh area and does not go down into the knee.
 Provides great compression and warmth to help maintain muscle mobility and reduce pain.
 Sizing: SM 18 to 20 inches, Med 20 to 22 inches, LG 22 to 25 inches, XL 25 to 28 inches.